The end

 I start off on the wrong foot thinking it’s a little less cold than yesterday, so I don’t put on my extra legging, underneath my trousers.
 That’s a misjudgment because it’s even colder.
 Many roads and paths are still covered with a thin layer of white frost, which gives it a beautiful, but also slippy look.
 Apart from that, I miss bus 23 to Easington (long story), so I take bus 24 to Horden to start the coast path from there.
 Well that’s the plan anyway.

 Just before sunrise, during rush hour I’m back on the road.
 First I have to make my way through the more deprived areas and industrial estates of Sunderland.
-The council made an effort to create a pretty look along the river banks, but up here in the southern part of the city it’s a very bleak picture.
-Fortunately I have to keep my eyes peeled to the ground, because most pavements have become ice tracks and I also have to slalom around many dog poo heaps.
-But I don’t pay enough attention to the ECP signs and so I miss one.
+The council made an effort to create a pretty look along the river banks, but up here in the southern part of the city it’s a very bleak picture of wonky garden gates, peeling paint and weeds growing everywhere.
+Fortunately I have to keep my eyes peeled to the ground, because pavements have become ice tracks and I also have to slalom around many dog poo heaps.
+Being busy with that I don’t pay attention to the ECP signs and so I miss one.